Addressing Label Leakage in Knowledge Tracing Models: Knowledge Tracing

-Both $d_{c_t}$ and $f_{(c_t, r_t)}$ are embeddings, they call them "variation vectors". while $\mu_t$ is a scalar representing question difficulty. $e_{c_t}$ is the embedding for each KC.
+Both $d_{c_t}$ and $f_{(c_t, r_t)}$ are vector embeddings, called "variation vectors", while $\mu_{q_t}$ is a scalar representing question difficulty. $e_{c_t}$ is the embedding for each KC.
 Furthermore, the embedding of the concept-response pair is defined as

 Where $g_1$ and $g_0$ are embeddings for the correct and incorrect response, respectively.